There are several status variables associated with the Performance Schema:

 instances varies over time.
 Increasing the maximum number of

-connections or the maximum size of some buffers will increase the
+connections or the maximum size of some buffers increases the

 maximum number of instances that might be allocated at once.
 If